-If you’re looking to buy a Surface-branded device from Microsoft today, you can choose from either a Laptop, a Book, a Pro, or the ultra-portable and affordable Surface Go.
-Each of those devices are great, but with the recent addition of the Surface Pro 6, you might be wondering how it stacks up against the Surface Go.
+If you’re looking to buy a Surface-branded device from Microsoft, you can choose from a number of options, including the Studio, Laptop, Book, Pro, or the ultra-portable and affordable Surface Go.
+Each device is great, targeting a specific market: Studio as the all-in-one PC, Book as the detachable, Pro as the iPad killer, and so on.

-Bear in mind, the Surface Go ships with Windows 10 Home in S mode, so you’ll initially be limited to using apps on the Microsoft Store, but you can always switch back to Windows 10 Home for free via the Microsoft Store.
-The Surface Pro 6 ships with Windows 10 Pro, so there’s no worries about app limits there.
+Bear in mind, the Surface Go ships with Windows 10 Home in S mode, so you’ll initially be limited to using apps on the Microsoft Store.
+However, you can always revert to Windows 10 Home for free via the Microsoft Store.
+The Surface Pro 6 ships with

-Since you’re using the devices while out and about, we’re also going to warn about battery life.
-The Go falls very short there, as we got between 2-5 hours of battery life.
-On the other hand, the Surface Pro 6 almost triples that, as we got 9.5 hours when web browsing, and 14 hours when watching videos.
+Since you’re using the devices while out and about, battery life will be an issue.
+The Surface Go falls very short, as we saw between 2 and 5 hours of battery life.
+The Surface Pro 6, however, almost triples that, as we saw 9.5 hours when web browsing and 14 hours when watching videos.

-Both devices also include Microsoft’s Proprietary Surface Connect port, and headphone jack.
+Both devices also include Microsoft’s proprietary Surface Connect port and a headphone jack.

 Bigger is better: Buy the Surface Pro 6

-If you’re considering both devices, the better option is the Surface Pro 6.
-The two might look similar, and prices might be higher, but the specs and the hardware trump the Surface Go.
-You’ll be sacrificing USB-C and some portability, but the larger display, beefier processor, better battery life, and spacious keyboard make it the go-to option for Surface tablets.
+If you’re considering both devices, the better option is the Surface Pro 6 if it’s in your price range.
+The two might look similar, and Surface Pro 6 prices might be higher, but the specs and the hardware simply trump the Surface Go.

-The Surface Go is the perfect device for a small demographic of people, primarily those who need an affordable, portable option.
+The Surface Go, on the other hand, is the perfect device for those who need an affordable, portable option.
 For everyone else, the Surface Pro 6 is the way to go.

 - Microsoft Surface Pro 7 vs. Microsoft Surface Pro 6